 (A) state the name of the Arizona court from which it issued;

-(B) state the title of the action, the name of the court in which it is pending, and its civil action number;
+(B) state the title of the action, the name of the court in which it is pending, and its case number;

 (C) command each person to whom it is directed to do the following at a specified time and place:

-(i) attend and testify at a deposition, hearing, or trial;
+(i) attend and testify at a hearing or trial; or

-(ii) produce and permit inspection, copying, testing, or sampling of designated documents, electronically stored information, or tangible things in that person's possession, custody, or control; or
+(ii) produce and permit inspection of designated documents in that person's possession, custody, or control;

-(iii) permit the inspection of premises; and

-(D) be substantially in the form set forth in Rule 84, Form 9.
+(D) be substantially in the form set forth in Rule of Civil Procedure 84, Form 9.

 (2) Issuance by Clerk.
 The clerk must issue a signed but otherwise blank subpoena to a party requesting it.
 That party must complete the subpoena before service.
-The State Bar of Arizona may also issue signed subpoenas on behalf of the clerk through an online subpoena issuance service approved by the Supreme Court.

-(b) Subpoena for Deposition, Hearing, or Trial; Duties; Objections.
+(b) Subpoena for Hearing or Trial; Duties; Objections.

 (1) Issuing Court.
 A subpoena commanding attendance at a hearing or trial must issue from the superior court in the county where the hearing or trial is to be held.
-Except as otherwise provided in Rule 45.1, a subpoena commanding attendance at a deposition must issue from the superior court in the county where the action is pending.

-(2) Combining or Separating a Command to Produce or to Permit Inspection.
-A command to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, may be included in a subpoena commanding attendance at a deposition, hearing, or trial, or may be set out in a separate subpoena.
+(2) A subpoena to produce documents must be set out in a separate subpoena.

-(3) Place of Appearance.

-(A) Trial Subpoena.
-Subject to Rule 45(e)(2)(B)(iii), a subpoena commanding attendance at a trial may require the subpoenaed person to travel from anywhere within the state.
+(3) Trial or Hearing Subpoena.
+Subject to Rule 326.1(e)(2)(B), a subpoena commanding attendance at a trial may require the subpoenaed person to travel from anywhere within the state.

-(B) Deposition or Hearing Subpoena.
-A subpoena commanding a person who is neither a party nor a party's officer to attend a deposition or hearing may not require the subpoenaed person to travel to a place other than:

-(i) the county where the person resides or transacts business in person;

-(ii) the county where the person is served with a subpoena, or within 40 miles from the place of service; or

-(iii) such other convenient place fixed by a court order.

-(4) Command to Attend a Deposition--Notice of Recording Method.
-A subpoena commanding attendance at a deposition must state the method for recording the testimony.

-(5) Objections; Appearance Required.
-Objections to a subpoena commanding attendance at a deposition, hearing, or trial, must be made by timely motion under Rule 45(e)(2).
-Unless excused from doing so by the party or attorney serving a subpoena, by a court order, or by any other provision of this Rule 45, a person who is properly served with a subpoena must attend and testify at the date, time, and place specified in the subpoena.
+(4) Objections: Appearance Required.
+Objections to a subpoena commanding attendance at a hearing or trial, must be made by timely motion under Rule 326.1(e)(2).
+Unless excused from doing so by the party or attorney serving a subpoena, by a court order, or by any other provision of this Rule 326.1, a person who is properly served with a subpoena must attend and testify at the date, time, and place specified in the subpoena.

-(c) Subpoena to Produce Materials or to Permit Inspection; Duties; Objections.
+(c) Subpoena to Produce Materials.

 (1) Issuing Court.
-If separate from a subpoena commanding attendance at a deposition, hearing, or trial, a subpoena commanding a person to produce designated documents, electronically stored information, or tangible things, or to permit the inspection of premises, must issue from the superior court in the county where the production or inspection is to be made.
+A subpoena commanding a person to produce designated documents must issue from the superior court in the county where the production or inspection is to be made.